 This method of VAT collection will already be familiar to businesses supplying computer chips, mobile phones and emissions allowances.

 Services supplied to someone who does not then supply further construction services are exempt.
 That is, services which are supplied to a customer who is not a contractor or sub-contractor.

 The following are also exempt:

 - Supplies made to A, who then supplies them to B (a connected person such as a relative)

 - Supplies made to tenants or landlords in relation to land/property/engineering works which are rented, leased or licensed

 - Supplies not exceeding £1,000 per month (exclusive of VAT)

 Consultation on this bill remains open until 20 July 2018, so there is still time to submit points to HMRC for their consideration.
-To read the Draft Legislation, tax information note and respond to the consultation, follow this link.
+HMRC have produced the Draft Legislation.
+It contains a tax information note and you are able to respond to the consultation.